mspriyan7200-afk/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 3.Find the slope m of the line of best fit using the formula.

-4. Compute the y -intercept of the line by using the formula.
+4.Compute the y -intercept of the line by using the formula.

-5. Use the slope m and the y -intercept to form the equation of the line.
+5.Use the slope m and the y -intercept to form the equation of the line.
 6. Obtain the straight line equation Y=mX+b and plot the scatterplot.